-One aspect of being precast innovators is full scale testing.
-For us, full scale testing is the process of making a full size piece of concrete and evaluating the performance.
+One aspect of this is full-scale testing.
+For us, full-scale testing is the process of making a full-size piece of concrete and evaluating the performance.

 The load test was successful - we loaded the tee with the equivalent weight of 30 cars in three parking spaces!
 I was surprised by the flexibility and durability of the double tee.
 After the weight was removed the double tee returned to be being flat.

 Once a year I perform ‘A simple quality assurance test for strand bond,’ AKA ‘The Peterman Test.’
 It is a PCI-approved testing method to verify that the concrete we pour bonds to the prestressing strand.
-Strand bonding is important because the potential energy in the prestressed strand transfers to the concrete through bonding.
+Strand-bonding is important because the potential energy in the prestressed strand transfers to the concrete through bonding.
 If there is a lack of bonding, the potential energy is lost.